 Throughout his career, Jon has always worked to anticipate trends in technology that would affect visual communicators.
 Shortly after the Federal Aviation Administration created licensing for commercial drone pilots in 2016, Jon received his certification and now shoots aerial video.
 While at Bloomberg News, he created the position of multimedia producer to publish stories including video, audio, and stills across multiple platforms for a global audience.

 Jon continues his work with drones and is developing a syllabus to teach a course on the subject for college students.
-He also continues to work as a freelance videographer.
+He also work as a freelance videographer.